 The grand vision including Bethesda Terrace was outlined in Olmsted & Vaux’s Greensward Plan for Central Park.
 However, the somewhat unsung hero behind the exquisite design details including the Minton Tiles was Jacob Wrey Mould; a then recently naturalised British Architect who had previously worked under Owen Jones; the influential Architect & Design Theorist famed for his ‘Grammar of Ornament’ (published in 1856).
 Wrey Mould’s Minton Tile designs for Bethesda Terrace clearly owe much to his earlier experiences with Jones.

-Project: A small consignment of original ceiling & floor tiles will make a unique return journey from Manhattan - via Liverpool - to their ’birthplace’ in Stoke-on-Trent as part of a transatlantic cultural (re)connection project led by Danny Callaghan (UK) & Matt Reiley (USA).
-The two artists will undertake a month-long odyssey - guided by the original transit route - which aims to celebrate the historic commission & promote a contemporary conversation about the wider cultural significance & value of this majestic tile masterpiece.
+Project: A small consignment of original ceiling & floor tiles have made a unique return journey from Manhattan - via Liverpool - to their ’birthplace’ in Stoke-on-Trent as part of a transatlantic cultural (re)connection project led by Danny Callaghan (UK) & Matt Reiley (USA).
+The two artists undertook a month-long odyssey - guided by the original transit route - which aimed to celebrate the historic commission & promote a contemporary conversation about the wider cultural significance & value of this majestic tile masterpiece.